psaikido/hugle.uk/pages/prose/Thesium/090-renaissance.md

 gained and lost.
 Power sharing is mooted.
 A voting system is proposed and trials are undertaken.

+The crunch point comes when the Evempirical's champion directly confronts the High Neem over the 'soul' of the Ship of Light.
+He asserts that it is merely an assembly of parts, it has no essence and no special power.
+"Neemianism is built on a lie" he shouts.
+The High Neem counters with something about ineffable intuition but the general clamour drowns him out.

 The world shifts on its axis.